dmbarbour/wikilon/docs/AwelonLang.md

 The arity annotation would preserve the comment, or allow comments to be injected after evaluations.
 The gate would allow conditional breakpoints or tracing with comments, and the `d` finally drops the comment so it has no semantic effect.
 Variations on this comment idea might be used to provide rendering or namespace hints.

-Awelon code evaluates into Awelon code, via program rewriting.
-Ideally, editable views should also be preserved.
-That is, our evaluated output should include comments and decimal numbers, or at least have potential to do so.
-Development of editable views may be sensitive to the dictionary and accelerators.
+Editable views should be evaluable.
+Awelon code evaluates into Awelon code via program rewriting, and this should correspond to editable views evaluating into editable views.
+This means view features like comments, decimal numbers, lambdas, and so on should be something we construct at runtime, and perhaps even accelerate.

+An intriguing possibility is to recognize the fingerprint of an 'extract-argument' pattern (described under *Staged Evaluation*), with a comment to name variables, supporting lambda and let expressions within editable views.

 Editable views are not limited to plain text representations.
-I do encourage attention to plain text views, because those are easy to integrate with existing development environments or even text editors via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
-But exploring views based on hypermedia representations, sliders and checkboxes, canvases and graphs, music notations, etc.. could provide a very powerful environment and a foundation for live coding applications.
+I encourage attention to plain text views because those are easy to integrate with existing development environments and editors, potentially via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
+However, views based on hypermedia representations, sliders and checkboxes, canvases and graphs, music notations, etc.. will provide a simple and powerful environment and a foundation for live coding applications.

 A useful sanity check: a round-trip from Awelon code to view and back should be the identity function.